wilsonnjoroge/wilsonnjoroge/README.md

 ---

-## About Me
+## About Me:

-I'm a backend and enterprise middleware engineer with hands-on experience in Oracle SOA Suite, WebLogic, Service Bus, and cloud-native integration platforms.
+I'm a backend and enterprise middleware engineer with hands-on experience in Java (SpringBoot), NodeJs (Express), C# (ASP.Net Core), Oracle SOA Suite, WebLogic, Service Bus, and cloud-native integration platforms.
 I understand how enterprise systems are designed, built, and operated at scale — and now I'm applying that foundation to security.

 Currently pursuing an **MSc in Cyber Security and Digital Forensics**, I approach security not as a user of tools, but as someone who understands the systems being secured.